manjeetgautam/To-Do-List-App/README.md

-when task is completed write click on right check button
+when task is completed click on right check button